smartia-tech/mideweight_backend_test/README.md

 ### Submission
-Once you are ready, submit a pull-request with your solution and shoot us an email to our head of engineering at `tymoteusz.paul@smartia.tech` with a link to your pull-request and copy of your up-to-date CV.
+Once you are ready, submit a pull-request with your solution and shoot us an email to our chief technology officer at `mark.ward@smartia.tech` with a link to your pull-request and copy of your up-to-date CV.
 We will then schedule a video call with You as soon as we receive it to present your solution (this call usually lasts about 1-2 hours, as we want to get to know one